dirajaalam6-cyber/zero-glass-project/README.md

 Zero Glass – AI Smart Glasses Concept

+Zero Glass aims to explore how AI-powered wearable technology can enhance human interaction with the real world in a natural and accessible way.

 Overview

 Zero Glass is a concept project for AI-powered smart glasses designed to help people interact with the world more easily and intuitively.
 This repository is created to present the idea, MVP, pitch deck, and prototype video in a simple and clear way, especially for potential partners such as AI companies, researchers, and technology organizations.